manish-in-java/jpa-hibernate-jdbc/README.md

 then count the total number of contracts load along with the person records.

-Sample results can be checked by clicking the build status image at the top of this image which will show details for the latest continuous integration build for this sample.
+Sample results can be checked by clicking the build status image at the top of this page which will lead to a page showing details for the latest continuous integration build for this sample, that includes benchmark measurements at the very bottom.

 # License
 This sample application and its associated source code in its entirety is being made